Strahivan/keyword_optimzer/Readme.txt

 - Copy content out of .doc-download into a .txt-file
 - .doc-file dosn't work properly

+End Programm: STRG-C
+Launch Programm: CD into Src and then python input.py

 ---- you have to run virtualenv first

 Bugs: